lucadiliello/datasets_augmentation/README.md

 - `--output_dataset <path>`: path to save the new dataset with additional sentences;

 Additional parameters:
-- `--flatten`: whether output dataset should be flatten, which means that a new example will be created for each new sentence.
+- `--flatten`: whether output dataset should be flattened, which means that a new example will be created for each new sentence.
 Other values will be copied from the pilot example;
-- `--flatten_change_fields`: if you want to change some field (for example `label`) only for the new examples when flattening, use this parameters.
+- `--flatten_change_fields`: if you want to change some field (for example `label`) only for the new examples when flattening, use this parameter.
 Use the format `column_name:type:value` to instruct the framework about how to change samples.
 For example, `label:int:-1` will change the label field to integer -1 for all new samples;

 ### Example